Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 }
 ```

-#### Specification for the "value" property
+#### Specification for "non-auth" properties

-This property contains all the non-authorization/secure properties for an extension config.
-It can only be omitted or
-set to null if the extension schema does not define non-secure properties, or all non-secure properties have default
-values.

-The language expression must evaluate out to an object that conforms to the extension config schema.
-Language
-expressions are subject to the non-secure validation rules for Deployment stack deployments as outlined the above Bicep
+Language expressions for non-secure property values are subject to the non-secure validation rules for Deployment stack
-design section.
-For stack deployments, properties within "value" are always resolved once and the resolved value is
+deployments as outlined the above Bicep design section.
+For stack deployments, non-secure properties are always resolved
-persisted.

-This property only exists so the non-secure portion of the configuration can be represented as a language expression in
-the ARM template.
-This property's object value will serve as root base object of the actual extension config passed to
-the extension.
-See the common specification section below for more details on the final extension config is derived.
+once and the resolved value is persisted.

-Any data provided for this property will be exposed via the deployment GET API for Deployments stack deployments.
-Any
+Any data provided for non-secure properties will be exposed via the deployment GET API for Deployments stack deployments.
-future modification to built-in language expression functions will need to be considered for validation blocks.
-Keeping
+Any future modification to built-in language expression functions will need to be considered for validation blocks to
-an allow list of specific functions will not be realistic to maintain, and a deny list for this feature will also be
+prevent user secrets from leaking.
+Keeping an allow list of specific functions will not be realistic to maintain, and a
-difficult to keep accurate, so it may be ideal to flag built-in functions as a certain source of secure data.
+deny list for this feature will also be difficult to keep accurate, so it may be ideal to flag built-in functions as a
+certain source of secure data.
 Alternatively, this can be left to the responsibility of the template author.

 #### Specification for the "auth" property

-This property contains all the secure properties for an extension config.
-It can only be omitted if the extension schema
+This property is an object that contains all the secure properties for an extension config.
+It can only be omitted if
-does not declare secure/auth properties.
+the extension schema does not declare secure/auth properties.
 If it is present, null is always an invalid value.

+For stack deployments, language expressions within this property object tree for auth property values are subject to the
-Language expressions are subject to the secure validation rules for Deployment stack deployments as outlined the
+secure validation rules as outlined the above Bicep design section.
+Additionally for stack deployments, properties
-above Bicep design section.
-For stack deployments, properties within "auth" are always persisted as directives/references
-to be re-fetched later.
+within "auth" are always persisted as directives/references to be re-fetched when necessary by other stack operations
+such as when deleting extensible resources.

-#### Common specification for both the "value" and "auth" properties
+#### Common specification for both the "non-auth" and "auth" properties

-At template preprocessing time, the language expression must evaluate out minimally to an object with all of its
+At template preprocessing time for Deployment stack deployments, the extension configuration language expression must
-property names recursively available.
-Non-evaluable expressions (like reference calls) within the expression will be
+evaluate out minimally to an object with all of its property names recursively available.
+Non-evaluable expressions (
-replaced with sentinel expressions in order to make the expression evaluable.
-This is so preprocessing validation can
+like reference calls) within the expression will be replaced with sentinel expressions in order to make the expression
+evaluable.
+The newer What-If partial evaluator will be used to assist with this task.
+This is so preprocessing
-validate required properties have a value, dangling config properties are addressed, and default values can be merged.
+validation can validate required properties have a value, address dangling config properties, merge default values, and
-This means that reference call sourced objects cannot be used for extension config property names and cannot be spread
+validate secure/non-secure rules.
+This means that reference call sourced objects cannot be used for extension config
+property names and cannot be spread onto extension configs.
+Each sentinel expression will map back to the original
+expression so it can be validated.

-onto extension configs.
-Preprocessing will do as much validation as it can, but for language expressions that are only
+Preprocessing will do as much validation as it can, but for language expressions that are only resolvable in the
-resolvable in the deployment jobs, errors will surface only during deployment, such as value sourced from a reference
+deployment jobs, errors will surface only during deployment, such as value sourced from a reference expression that is
-expression that is of the wrong type.
-Because replacing non-evaluable portions affects short-circuiting, expressions that
+of the wrong type.
+Because replacing non-evaluable portions affects short-circuiting, expressions that involve
-involve short-circuiting/branching that prevent deriving the object property names may need to be restricted.
+short-circuiting/branching that prevent deriving the object property names may need to be restricted.

-The two properties will be merged into a single object representing the extension configuration that will eventually be
-passed to the extension.
-The "value" object will serve as the base object to merge into.
-If it's not provided or is
-null, an empty object will take its place.
-Then, the "auth" object, if non-null, will merge into the "value" object as a property
-called "auth".
-If the "value" object contained a property named "auth", it will be silently overwritten.
-If the "value"
-object contains an "auth" property and the extension does not accept this property, it will be silently discarded.

 Using the above template example's "extensionConfigs", the final merged extension configuration for extension "k8s"
 passed to the extension during deployment will be: